abapGit/abapGit/docs/ref-dot-abapgit.md

   * **ZFOO**_BAR
     * **ZFOO_BAR**_QUX

-will give folder structure /bar/qux/
+will produce folder structure /bar/qux/

 Invalid prefix:
 * ZFOO
   * ZBAR

-The folder logic PREFIX allows to install the repository into a different parent package.
-This can even be local packages(`$*`), in that case no transport order is required.
+The folder logic PREFIX allows to install a repository into a different parent package (in different systems).
+This can even be local packages (`$*`), in which case no transport order is required.

 ### FULL

-Any package name is accepted
+Any package name is accepted.

 * ZSOMETHING
   * ZHELLO

-will give folder structure /zsomething/zhello/
+will produce folder structure /zsomething/zhello/

-The folder logic FULL forces the installation of the repository into packages with exactly the same name.
-This can be problematic for contributors who use a system where specific prefixes for the package names are to be used.
+The folder logic FULL forces the installation of a repository into packages with exactly the same name.
+Note that this can be problematic for contributors who use a system where specific prefixes for the package names are to be used.

 ## Ignore files

 Files which abapGit will not download to your ABAP system.
+Typically, this includes references to readme, changelog, and license files as well as repository configuration related to workflows like build or linting jobs.

 ## Requirements